twinysam/INSIDE-ARG/readme.md

 ## Contributing

+This is the kind of project that greatly benefits from having people involved, double-checking each other, making sure we have clear and comprehensive information.
+Help and contributions are greatly welcomed.

-If you'd like to help out with this project, [read this.](contributing.md)
+If you'd like to help out with this project, [please check this page.](contributing.md)